Why religious groups invest in the Community Loan Fund

 Risk: This is an unsecured investment.
 It is not insured by the FDIC, nor by any governmental or private entity.
 Investments with the Community Loan Fund are not liquid assets: They cannot be redeemed or traded before maturity.
 While the Community Loan Fund has not lost any lender's funds, past performance is no guarantee of future performance.

-Benefit: Your funds are added to our approximately $70-million lending pool: The risk is shared, and an investor’s funds will not be dedicated to any single project or sector.
+Benefit: Your funds are added to our approximately $75-million lending pool: The risk is shared, and an investor’s funds will not be dedicated to any single project or sector.
 Religious organizations appreciate that the Community Loan Fund has an unblemished record of repayment to investors – through good and bad economic times.
-Investments in the Community Loan Fund are protected by our significant equity reserves and our excellent history of repayment from borrowers.
+Investments in the Community Loan Fund are protected by our significant permanent capital and our excellent history of repayment from borrowers.

 Nationally recognized: The Community Loan Fund has received the highest national honor in our field: the Wachovia NEXT Award for Opportunity Finance.
 We have consistently received a sterling AAA+2 rating from CARS™, the national rating service for community investing, which measures community impact and financial soundness.